-Magoosh publishes study schedules to help folks in various situations study for the GMAT.
+Magoosh publishes GMAT study guides to help folks in various situations study for the GMAT.
 We have plans for 1-month, 3-months, and 6-months.
 Three months is a good solid chunk of time to study for the GMAT, an interval that many students use, so we have four different three-month plans to focus on the needs of different students.
 If you are unclear about which plan is best for you, you can take our Magoosh GMAT Diagnostic Test.
 One month is not much time to integrate everything on the GMAT, so that study schedule has a very intense pace.

 These published study plans satisfy a large number of students.
 What if your time-frame and/or your needs are different from those of the major study plans?
 I will demonstrate a few ways to adapt these plans to other situations.
 While we can’t address every specific situation, I hope that the following will give you some ideas about how to adapt the published plans to your specific needs.